alankashiwa/azure-sdk-for-js/sdk/maps/maps-weather/README.md

 `WeatherClient` is the primary interface for developers using the Azure Maps Weather client library.
 Explore the methods on this client object to understand the different features of the Azure Maps Weather service that you can access.

 ## Examples
-The following sections provide several code snippets covering some of the most common Azure Maps Search tasks, including:
+The following sections provide several code snippets covering some of the most common Azure Maps Weather tasks, including:

 - [Request real-time weather data](#request-real-time-weather-data)